-Moreover, there are new features in A&AI to support audit capabilities by providing historical data.
-ONAP northbound API continues to align better with TMForum (around ServiceOrder) and MEF APIs (around Legato and Interlude APIs) to simplify integration with OSS/BSS.
+ONAP northbound API continues to align better with TM Forum APIs (Service Catalog, Service Inventory, Service Order and Hub API) and MEF APIs (around Legato and Interlude APIs) to simplify integration with OSS/BSS.
 The VID and UUI operations GUI projects can support a larger range of lifecycle management actions through a simple point and click interface allowing operators to perform more tasks with ease.
-Furthermore, The CLAMP project offers a new dashboard to view DMaaP and other events during design and runtime to ease the debugging of control-loop automation.
+Furthermore, The CLAMP project supports a dashboard to view DMaaP and other events during design and runtime to ease the debugging of control-loop automation.
 ONAP has experimentally introduced ISTIO in certain components to progress the introduction of Service Mesh.

 ONAP installation: The ONAP Operations Manager (OOM) continues to make progress in streamlining ONAP installation by using Kubernetes (Docker and Helm Chart technologies).
-In Casablanca, OOM supports pluggable persistent storage including GlusterFS, providing users with more storage options.
+OOM supports pluggable persistent storage including GlusterFS, providing users with more storage options.
 In a multi-node deployment, OOM allows more control on the placement of services based on available resources or node selectors.
 Finally, OOM now supports backup/restore of an entire k8s deployment thus introducing data protection.